You can become a reporting group either automatically through control or through election.

 Your lead entity is the person responsible for group-wide AML/CTF compliance.
 This includes:

-- the creation and maintenance of the group-wide AML/CTF policies and ML/TF risk assessment
+• the creation and maintenance of the group-wide ML/TF risk assessment

-Your lead entity acts as the central point of accountability for your reporting group’s compliance under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (the Act).
+Your lead entity acts as the central point of accountability for your reporting group’s compliance under the Act.
 If you’re a member that’s a reporting entity, you’re also directly accountable for compliance with the Act for the designated services you provide.

 Whilst lead entities of business and elective reporting groups differ, they share common requirements.
-The lead entities must both:
+The lead entities in both types of reporting groups must both:

 Reporting groups that are business groups

-The flowchart below will help you determine who can be a lead entity of your business group for the purposes of forming a reporting group.
+The flowchart below will help you decide if you can be a lead entity of your reporting group.
 If your answers lead you to ‘you can’t be the lead entity’, we recommend restarting the process.

 Can I be a lead entity?